Part of a series of technical posts describing specialist programmes and the concepts, methods and tools developed to deliver them.

 Right!
 Normal service is resumed as I charge out of my curmudgeonly corner wielding my philosophical axe.
 What's for the chop this time: all the soft-arsed fluffy misappropriation of that bloody word Compassion.
 It's all over the place, used as the apologists suffix of choice tagged onto 'organisational compassion' or 'ecological compassion'.
 It's used as...
 Continue Reading →

 For more years than I care to mention, I've been embroiled in a long term programme of work exploring flows in healthcare.
 In simple terms, how the work and the patients move around the system.
 For the past two years it's gone onto the back burner.
-Actually the instruction from the then Leadershipper was to...
+Actually the instruction from the then hopeless Leaderist, was...
 Continue Reading →

 An absolutely excellent resource for anyone with a penchant for mashing up some systems theory, healthcare and “how to work in a way that is more congruent with the people and communities you are actually a small part of”.
 That last bit is mine.